Skip to content

 sample_size: null

-When a dataset has more rows than sample_size, a uniform random sample is used for frequency counts and enumeration detection.
+When a dataset has more rows than sample_size, a uniform random sample is used for frequency counts and automatic enumeration detection.
 All other statistics (nb_row, nb_missing, nb_distinct, min, max, mean, std) are computed on the full dataset.

 The actual number of sampled rows is recorded in Dataset.sample_size (null when no sampling was applied).